-- Restricted-shows the resources that must be used for restricted purposes as specified by donors and other external entities, such as the federal government. - Unrestricted-shows the remaining net position balance after allocating the net investment in capital assets and restricted balances.
+- Net investment in capital assets-shows the equity in property, buildings, and equipment. - Restricted-shows the resources that must be used for restricted purposes as specified by donors and other external entities, such as the federal government. - Unrestricted-shows the remaining net position balance after allocating the net investment in capital assets and restricted balances.

 Statement of revenues, expenses, and changes in net position-This statement reports all revenues, expenses, and other changes in net position.
 The increase or decrease in net position indicates whether financial health has improved or deteriorated as a result of current-year activities.
-Net position decreased by nearly \$3.7 million, or 10 percent, in fiscal year 2016.
+Net position increased by \$14.8 million, or 19 percent, in fiscal year 2016.

-Federal expenditure schedule-During fiscal year 2016, the District expended approximately \$7 million in federal awards, which consisted primarily of student financial assistance.
-The District's federal award expenditures increased by approximately \$527,000, or 8 percent, compared to fiscal year 2015.
+Federal expenditure schedule-During fiscal year 2016, the District expended nearly \$20.7 million in federal awards, which consisted primarily of student financial assistance.
+The District's federal award expenditures increased by \$11,000, or less than 1 percent, compared to fiscal year 2015.